 Third Party Liability Insurance

-If your dog damages someone, something or another dog then you could face legal action.
+If your dog injures someone, another dog our causes property damage then you could face legal action.
 Dog bites are more common in the UK than you would expect.

-Rottweilers are very active and can easily become aggressive and so third party liability insurance could be an important investment.
+Rottweilers are very active in and out of the home and can easily become aggressive and so third party liability insurance could be an important investment.
 We offer this as an optional extra with EmeraldPet.

 Dog liability cover provides you with up to £1,000,000 in legal fees if you face legal action as a result of your Rottweiler.
 There is also cover for vet fees if your dog injures another dog.